-Most likely, you’ll be able to deduct the entire amount instead of having to depreciate it over several years.
+Most likely, you’ll be able to deduct the entire amount instead of depreciating it over several years.

-You still have time to purchase these items for 2020.
+The good thing is that you still have time to purchase these items for 2022.

-If you purchase a $50,000 piece of equipment in 2020 and are in the 35% tax bracket, then you can depreciate that entire piece of equipment in 2020 so that your tax deduction is $17,500.
+If you purchase a $50,000 piece of equipment in 2022 and are in the 35% tax bracket, you can depreciate that entire piece of equipment in 2022 so that your tax deduction is $17,500.